jacobdensford/jacobdensford.com/projects/new-trpg.md

 7-9|Hit
 10-12|Hit+

 Usually, if they rolled at least one hit (hit-, hit, or hit+), the test passes.
-(Rarely, especially difficult tasks might require two hits.)
+(Rarely, especially difficult tests might require two or more hits.)

+If one of the dice is a hit-, there are unforeseen consequences.
+If one of the dice is a hit+, there is an unanticipated benefit.
+Two hit+ count as an extra hit (3 hits total) while two hit- instead count as a miss (0 hits).
+(A result of one hit- and one hit+ cancel out any extra effects.)

 If none of the dice hit, the test fails.
-If any of the dice are a hit-, there are unforeseen consequences.
-If any of the dice are a hit+, there is an unanticipated benefit.
-The more dice that result in a hit- or hit+, the more extreme the positive or negative extra result.
-(A result of a hit- and a hit+ cancel out any extra effects.)
+Optionally, the PC can accept extra trouble in exchange for passing a failed test.

 > In general, needing more than one hit really under-powers the PCs and kind of breaks the probabilities I'm aiming for with the game, so such requirements should be used with care.

 #### Help or Hinder

-If another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder the acted upon test--replace a miss with a hit or a hit with a miss.
-A hit+ or hit- on the help or hinder roll causes an unintended side effect to happens to the player helping or hindering, and a miss presents its own consequences.
+When a PC is making a test, if another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder that test, replacing a miss with a hit or a hit with a miss.
+A hit+ or hit- on the help or hinder test causes unintended side effects to happens to the PC helping or hindering.

 #### Contests (ConTests--get it?!
 Contested Tests?!
 Ha, ha, ha--get it?!)